fjrmoreews/cwl-workflow-SARS-CoV-2/README.md

 ```

 ##  contribute

-Workflow dev welcome !
+- Workflow & tool dev welcome !
 Ask to join on the biohackathon slack workflow channel
 or pull request

 more on CWL at https://www.commonwl.org

+-  You can contribute as well if:
+  you can wrap a tool as a script (python bash...)
+  and/or know containers (docker...)

 ##  best practice

 - Create a branch, checkout , push your code
-- when your workflow is almost done, refactor it as follow:
+- when your workflow is almost done, refactor it:

   in the cwl workflow file, all  cwl tools should be defined as external files and called as follow:
 ```
   mytool: